-E-fulfillment means that you take care of storing and packaging the product when you receive an order.
+E-fulfillment, on the other hand, means that you take care of storing the product and packaging it when you receive an order.
 The transport company collects it from your warehouse and takes it to the customer.
-This is the case of online stores that sell handmade products.
+This is typically the method used by online stores that sell handmade products.

 It is unrealistic to think that as soon as you publish your online store, sales will come on their own.
 To be successful, you will have to spend most of your time attracting visitors.

 This is where the main advantage of platforms like Webnode comes in.
-By saving you the hours spent on maintenance and programming you can maximize the time spent promoting your business – an activity that has a high impact on sales.
+By saving hours on maintenance and programming, you can maximize the time spent promoting your business – an activity that has a high impact on sales.

-There are two main ways to promote a store and get visitors interested in your products.
-PPC (Pay per click) or SEO (Search engine optimization).
+There are a few main ways to promote a store and get visitors interested in your products:

-- PPC: Promote your store among the paid results on Google or Bing when a visitor searches for your product.
+- Pay per click (PPC): Promote your store among the paid results on Google or Bing when a visitor searches for your product

-- SEO: Create the content on the topics your customers are looking for before they buy something to offer your products later.
+- Content Marketing: Create engaging content on the topics your customers are already searching for

 Google Analytics implementation and conversion target

 As soon as you can, add Google Analytics to your online store.
 This way you can find out how people come to your shop (eg. through email, Google, Facebook, etc.), which pages they visit most, and which products are bought most often.
 You will also be able to see if more sales come from organic or paid traffic and which landing pages are performing best.